nsulmol/afspm/afspm/components/microscope/translators/gxsm/readme.md

 cd /path/to/experiment/file
 poetry run gxsm3
 ```
 3. Select GxsmTranslator by selecting spawn_gxsm.py from the pyremote window's 'Open Python Script' option (top-right button in the window, select 'Open').
 Start it up by clicking on the 'Execute Script' button (one left of 'Open' button, looks like a gear).
 You should see logging messages in the output windows, indicating it has started up successfully.
+Note that ```spawn_gxsm.py``` will be located in ```afspm/components/microscope/translators/gxsm/```.
 4. Start the rest of your experiment by calling it in a separate terminal, excluding the microscope translator:
 ```bash
 cd /path/to/experiment/file